Printed synthetic, cellular and hybrid tissues

 New techniques for tissue engineering

-Recently, we have built extensive networks by 3D printing to form synthetic tissues that conduct signals along neuron-like pathways or fold to assume altered shapes.
-The ability to control synthetic tissues with external stimuli, e.g. with light or magnetism, and produce useful outputs, such as the synthesis of therapeutic peptides, is an active interest.
+Recently, we have built more extensive networks by 3D printing to form synthetic tissues that conduct signals along neuron-like pathways or fold to assume altered shapes.
+The ability to subject synthetic tissues to external control, e.g. with light or magnetism, is an active interest.

 Further, the printing technology has been adapted to pattern living cells in three-dimensional patterns, enabling the fabrication of hybrid synthetic and cellular materials.

 Villar, G., Graham, A.D. and Bayley, H. A tissue-like printed material.
 Science 340, 48-52 (2013).
 DOI: 10.1126/science.1229495